RohitDashora/OLTP-Databricks/README.md

 ## 🧪 Running All Examples

 You can run all example scripts from the `examples/` directory.
-Each script demonstrates a different feature of the package.
+Each script demonstrates a different feature of the demo project.
 For example:

 ```bash
 python examples/database_manager.py